VincentMasselis/TPMS-advanced/README.md

 * Filter with favourites sensors
 * Supports cars, motorcycles, trailers and 3 wheelers
 * Run in background
+* Shortcut to access directly to the vehicle

 ## What's next ?